‘I had spent over €200 on phone insurance that proved to be absolutely useless’

 She says she didn’t mind paying the €15 “because it gave me real peace of mind”.

 Fast forward 18 months to May 2016 .
-Ms Halpin was studying for exams when she dropped her phone onto some hard and unforgiving tiles.
+Ms Halpin was studying for exams when she dropped her phone onto a hard floor.
 “It smashed into several pieces, it wasn’t just the screen that broke.
 I called the company and explained what happened, and they told me to send my phone off for examination I did send the phone off, and then a few weeks later I got it back with a simple note saying the company doesn’t cover this type of damage.”

 Ms Halpin says the letter contained some diagnostic information she “didn’t really understand” but no other information.
 She sent off the phone a second time and then a third time, but her claim was repeatedly rejected.
 “I didn’t understand why.
 I briefly considered hoaxing them and saying it had been stolen as I thought that would be covered, but I figured it might be bad karma so I didn’t.”